Recommended children's booklists sorted by age or topic

 When April heads to a remote Arctic island with her father, who is there for scientific research, she’s not sure exactly what to expect.
 The trip to ‘Bear Island’ has the potential to be a very lonely trip – with endless summer Arctic nights, an isolated wilderness and, according to her father, no actual polar bears left on the island for April to spot despite its name.

-Surprisingly, April encounters a real polar bear on the island when nobody else is around, and realises that the bear is in danger.
+Surprisingly, April encounters a real polar bear on the island when nobody else is around.
+Isolated from his family, the bear is starving and alone, with nobody to help him.
+Over time, a friendship develops and April becomes more determined than ever to save the bear.
+April knows that she will have to tread carefully to nourish the bear in secret and to navigate the issue of making the adults listen at the right moment.
+Before long, April realises she is witnessing first-hand the impact of a much bigger global problem.
 With courage in the face of powerlessness, April embarks upon a quest to get the bear to safety in an adventure that she will never forget.

 There’s something magical about this story – from the wonderfully evoked Arctic setting to the glorious friendship that develops between April and the bear.
-There often seems to be a direct connection and a deep instinct to care that exists between children and the natural world, a connection which is highlighted in the story through how April can make a difference to the plight of the bear despite her feeling of powerlessness.
-Many young readers who really do care about climate change will relate to April’s frustration at the inaction of many people, to her sadness at the plight of our precious planet and to her desire to make a difference, even through the smallest of actions.
+There often seems to be a direct connection and a deep instinct to care that exists between children and the natural world.
+This connection is highlighted in the story through how April can make a difference in the plight of the bear despite her feeling of powerlessness.
+Many young readers who do care about climate change will relate to April’s frustration at the inaction of many people, to her sadness at the plight of our precious planet and to her desire to make a difference, even through the smallest of actions.

 This is a powerful and important story that will stir the heart through its gently unfolding message that places hope in the hands of the young to make a difference in the planet’s future.